Find Your Power!

 Masters of Arts in Educational Psychology, Chapman University

-15 years of identifying Specific Learning Disabilities, mostly in the state of Washington
+16 years of identifying Specific Learning Disabilities, mostly in the state of Washington and some in California.

 Contact Me at (360) 606-8806 or firstname.lastname@example.org